Kapka Kassabova

 Kapka Kassabova (born in November 1973, in Bulgarian Капка Касабова) is a poet and writer of fiction and narrative non-fiction.
-Her mother tongue is Bulgarian, but she writes in English.
+She is a bilingual writer in English, which is her main literary language, and in Bulgarian which is her mother tongue.
+Her books have been translated into at least twenty languages.

 Life

-Kapka Kassabova was born and grew up in Sofia, Bulgaria.
+Kapka Kassabova was born and grew up in a family of scientists in Sofia, Bulgaria.
 She studied at the French College in Sofia.
-After leaving Bulgaria with her family in her late teens, she lived in New Zealand for twelve years where she studied French, Russian and English Literature and Creative Writing at the universities of Otago and Victoria, and published her first books of poetry and fiction.
+After leaving Bulgaria with her family in her late teens, she lived in New Zealand for twelve years where she studied French, Russian and English Literature and Creative Writing at the universities of University of Otago and Victoria, and published her first books of poetry and fiction.
 She moved to Scotland in 2005.
 After a number of years in Edinburgh, she settled in rural Inverness-shire.

 Career

-Her debut poetry collection All roads lead to the sea won a NZ Montana Book Award and her debut novel Reconnaissance won a Commonwealth Writers' Prize for Asia Pacific in 2000.
+Her debut poetry collection All Roads Lead to the Sea (1997) won a NZ Montana Book Award and her debut novel Reconnaissance won a Commonwealth Writers' Prize for Best First Book for Asia Pacific in 2000.

 In 2008, Kassabova published the memoir Street Without a Name which was shortlisted for the Dolmann Club Travel Book Award and which Misha Glenny in The Guardian called a "profound meditation on the depth of change triggered by the events of 1989 throughout eastern Europe".
-Scotland on Sunday described it as "A memorable piece of acutely observed writing where events are relayed with a novelist’s eye.
+Scotland on Sunday described it as "A memorable piece of acutely observed writing where events are relayed with a novelist's eye.
 With its sharply humorous details of close family life and the evocative and sometimes almost spiritual portrayal of an era lost and a country changed forever, this book recalls the writings of Isabel Allende".

-Kassabova's tango biography Twelve Minutes of Love (2011), was shortlisted for the Scottish Book Awards and hailed by The Independent as "an exquisitely crafted blend of travelogue, memoir, dance history, and some seriously good writing on the human condition."
-The Scotsman's reviewer wrote that "Kassabova is that rare thing, an author who excels in every genre". and the New Zealand Listener wrote that ‘Kassabova’s poetry explores exile, disconnection and loss; her novels and travel writing are rich in insight, conjuring unsettling worlds.
-She brings these elements together in this exhilarating account of tango’s addictive character.
-With a neat twist, she ultimately exposes its illusions, locating its place in a journey that is both personal and universal.’
+Kassabova's tango biography Twelve Minutes of Love (2011), was hailed by The Independent as "an exquisitely crafted blend of travelogue, memoir, dance history, and some seriously good writing on the human condition."
+The Scotsman's reviewer wrote that "Kassabova is that rare thing, an author who excels in every genre". and the New Zealand Listener wrote that "Kassabova's poetry explores exile, disconnection and loss; her novels and travel writing are rich in insight, conjuring unsettling worlds.
+She brings these elements together in this exhilarating account of tango's addictive character.
+With a neat twist, she ultimately exposes its illusions, locating its place in a journey that is both personal and universal."